Amiriyah shelter bombing: Bombing

 At 04:30 on the morning of 13 February, two F-117 stealth bombers each dropped a 2000 lb GBU-27 laser-guided bomb on the shelter.
 The first bomb cut through 10 ft of reinforced concrete before a time-delayed fuse exploded.
 Minutes later, the second bomb followed the path cut by the first bomb.
 Neighborhood residents heard screams as people tried to get out of the shelter.
 They screamed for four minutes.
 After the second bomb hit, the screaming ceased.

 At the time of the bombing, hundreds of Iraqi civilians, mostly women and children, were sheltering in the building; many were sleeping.
-More than 1,500 people were killed; reports on precise numbers vary, and the registration book was incinerated in the blast.
+More than 408 people were killed; reports on precise numbers vary, and the registration book was incinerated in the blast.
 People staying on the upper level were incinerated by heat while boiling water from the shelter's water tank was responsible for the rest of the fatalities.
 Not all killed died immediately; black, incinerated handprints of some victims remained fused to the concrete ceiling of the shelter.
+Journalist John Simpson reported on the horrific sight of "bodies fused together so that they formed entire blocks of flesh" along with "a layer of melted human fat an inch deep lying on the surface of the water pumped in by the firemen".
 The blast sent shrapnel into surrounding buildings, shattering glass windows and splintering their foundations.

 Reactions

+Iraqi foreign minister Tariq Aziz said: "This was a criminal, pre-meditated, planned attack against civilians."

 Many foreign governments responded to the bombing at Amiriyah with mourning, outrage, and calls for investigations.
 Jordan declared three days of mourning.
 Algerian and Sudanese governing parties condemned the bombing as a "paroxysm of terror and barbarism" and a "hideous, bloody massacre" respectively.
 Jordan and Spain called for an international inquiry into the bombing, and Spain urged the U.S. to move its attacks away from Iraq itself and concentrate instead on occupied Kuwait.